neogeographica/chaintool/docs/placeholders.rst

    That double-curly-bracket maneuver is only required when composing these curly-bracket-enclosed tokens within a commandline.
 If you are instead specifying the value as part of a ``<placeholder_arg>`` for a ``run`` or ``vals`` operation as described below, the doubling is not needed.

-   Finally, note that none of these cases allow/support interpreting a placeholder token inside the value of some other placeholder token.
-I.e., no "nesting" of placeholders can be done.
+   Finally, note that none of these cases allow/support interpreting a placeholder token nested inside the default value of some other placeholder token.
+If you need a default value to be based on another placeholder value in some way, using :ref:`chaintool-env<virtual-tools:chaintool-env>` in a sequence can get you the same effect.

 Syntax in Vals Operations
 -------------------------